valeman/Udacity-Self-Driving-Car-Vehicle-Detection-and-Tracking-P5/writeup_template.md

 </p>

 #### False positives and filtering
 Filtering was implemented to store bounding boxes of the last n frames.
 Bounding boxes from the last n frames were then added, a heat map was applied which was then thresholded in order to filter out false positives (the idea here is that false positives are unlikely to persists from frame to frame). scipy.ndimage.measurements.label() was used to indentify individual blobs in the heatmap allowing to locate the vehicle(s) within the box(es).
+I constructed bounding boxes to cover the area of each blob detected.

 Here is an example of a heat map.